mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Dynamic-DNS/index.md

 ---

 *  **Path to Dynamic DNS log file**
-      All the events of the Dynamic DNS service will be recorded in a log file.
+      Events from the Dynamic DNS service will be recorded in a log file.